Aging Adults Need to Follow Prescribing Information When Taking Medications

 2. They think not taking medication is harmless if they feel fine

-Sometimes people will stop taking their prescribed medication for a few weeks to see what will happen or how they feel.
+Sometimes people will stop taking their prescribed medication for a few weeks to see what will happen or how they think.

 If they feel fine, they assume the medication isn’t needed because nothing bad happened when they stopped taking it.

-Unfortunately, there are many diseases that can significantly damage health without any noticeable symptoms.
+Unfortunately, many diseases can significantly damage health without noticeable symptoms.

-For example, without a doctor’s evaluation, a person wouldn’t be able to notice if drugs that treat diseases like heart disease or high blood pressure are working.
+For example, without a doctor’s evaluation, a person wouldn’t be able to tell whether drugs for conditions like heart disease or high blood pressure are working.

 They would only find out that the medication was truly needed when they had a heart attack or stroke – when it’s clearly too late.